-Blue Imp‘s roots to all the way back to 1917 when founder Simon F. Scott established a blacksmith shop in Medicine Hat, Alberta.
-Now in its fourth generation, our family-owned company has grown to become a leader in Canada’s playground and outdoor recreation industry.
-We are proud of our company history and invite you to browse through our timeline to learn more.
+It all began in 1917 with a humble blacksmith operation in Medicine Hat.
+Now in its fourth generation, our company is still family owned and operated and has evolved to become a leader in Canada’s playground and outdoor recreation industry.
+We are proud of our history and invite you to browse through our timeline to learn more.

 In 1917, Blue Imp founder Simon F. Scott moves to Medicine Hat, Alberta and establishes a blacksmith shop.
 This involved shoeing horses, sharpening plow shears and fashioning steel rims for horse-drawn wagons.
 Hours were 6:00am to 9:00pm, six days a week!
 Known for his ingenuity, S. F. Scott soon invents countless products made of steel and even builds his own machines to get the job done.

 In the 1930s and 40s, S.F.
 Scott shifts to fabricating steel farm implements which were marketed under the trade name Blue Implement.
 One of his biggest successes was the Tumblebug, a tractor-powered land leveller which he invented and patented.
 In the 1940s, the Tumblebug was in such great demand that two shifts worked around the clock to keep up with orders.
 More than 7,000 were sold across Canada and even into Argentina.

 Blue Imp's entry into the playground industry began very early on when S. F. Scott was asked to build a teeter-totter and swing set (little knowing that playgrounds would later become the company's sole focus).
 With materials hard to come by in the depression years, equipment was sometimes built using boiler tubing salvaged from decommissioned steam locomotives.
 Now that's upcycling!